Skills data

 The Job No One Gave You (But Everyone Expects): From CHRO to Chief Human Transformation Officer

-AI and HR transformation is here.
-Chief HR Officers (CHROs) must lead workforce planning, reskilling and culture change.
-GoFIGR turns HR AI impact into a people-first strategy.
+AI is transforming HR.
+CHROs must now lead workforce planning, reskilling and culture change.
+Learn how to turn AI impact into a people strategy.

 4 min read